 Low prices are the cornerstone of the IKEA business idea and the company always tries to do things as efficiently and cost-effective as possible.
 To drive costs down all the time, the company must find new and innovative ways to do that and to incorporate them in its business model.
 The business’ innovations include new materials that contribute more to a sustainable environment and are less costly or using the newest ways of packaging, handling and transporting materials.

-According to Millward Brown Optimor's "Brandz Top 100 Most Valuable Global Brands 2014", not only is IKEA the most valuable furniture retailer brand in the world, it is also the fourth most valuable retailer in the world, valued at nearly 19.4 billion U.S. dollars.
-The business operates 345 stores and is present in the major world markets.
-More than 680 million customers visit IKEA stores every year.
+According to Millward Brown Optimor's "Brandz Top 100 Most Valuable Global Brands 2017", not only is IKEA the most valuable furniture retailer brand in the world, it is also the fifth most valuable retailer in the world, valued at nearly 18.9 billion U.S. dollars.
+The business operates 403 stores and is present in the major world markets.
+There are more than 817 million customer visits to IKEA stores every year.

 Since it was founded IKEA has always had concern for people and the environment.
 The IKEA vision ‘to create a better everyday life for the many people’ puts this concern at the heart of the business.